Training a puppy with manners in the real world isn’t easy.

 (No wonder the shelters are overflowing with dogs that their frustrated owners gave up on in despair).

 My goal as a dog breeder has always been to give my puppies a great start so that they grow up to be delightful family companions, but sadly, many puppies, for whatever reason, lack of any kind of basic training.
 If your new puppy arrives not having been introduced to puppy basics like crate training or house training, you, the novice puppy parent will soon be scrambling to help your puppy catch up on the learning that might have been missed as a baby.
-Even puppies that have the benefit of good early training can get off track almost immediately if you don’t continue working to show your puppy how to behave.
+Even puppies that have the benefit of good early training can get off track almost immediately if you don’t continue working to show your puppy how to behave properly in her new human family.

 Your job isn’t for the faint of heart: Helping your puppy gain the skills to grow into a polite and mannerly adult dog.